LeiNiclas/Natural-Language-Rules-To-Executable-Game-Logic/README.md

 To answer this question, we developed a benchmark framework that tests and validates generation of six games across two models and four configurations each.
 Additionally, we provide a Streamlit application that supports custom game generation from either (A) user-provided game rules or (B) simply the name of a board game, as well as interactive play of the generated games.

 ## Why Prolog?
 Prolog is a logic-based programming language, which forces the LLM to "think" in terms of logical relationships rather than sequential instructions.
-This makes the model's reasoning abilty a deciding factor for code quality, since it must satisfy several interdependent constraints that together determine the game's control flow.
+This makes the model's reasoning ability a deciding factor for code quality, since it must satisfy several interdependent constraints that together determine the game's control flow.

 For example, LLMs are trained primarily on imperative and functional languages, where a function like `next_player(p1)` *returns* a value.
 In Prolog, however, predicates do not return anything; they succeed or fail based on unification.
 A model that defaults to its imperative intuition might generate `Next = next_player(Player)` instead of the correct `next_player(Player, Next)`, which compiles but silently fails at runtime.
 Avoiding this class of mistake requires the model to consistently apply Prolog's relational reasoning rather than falling back on patterns learned from other paradigms.